wallerdev/quick-start-ios/README.md

 * Clone the project from Github: `$ git clone https://github.com/layerhq/quick-start-ios.git`
 * Install the dependencies via CocoaPods: `$ pod install`
 * Open `QuickStart.xcworkspace` in Xcode.
+* Replace LAYER_APP_ID in LQSAppDelegate.m (line 16) with your App ID from http://developer.layer.com
 * Build and run the QuickStart application on a Simulator and a physical Device to start a 1:1 conversation between them.
 * If you shake the Device the navbar color will change on both the Simulator and Device.